Loading

 Head to the Living Desert

-Photography enthusiasts will love capturing the golden light in the Broken Hill area — especially at the Living Desert State Park, with its 12 sandstone artworks created by artists from all over the world.
-Also in the reserve is the John Simons Flora and Fauna Sanctuary: 180 hectares of native plants and wildlife, with a cultural trail and Sturt’s desert pea wildflower display.
-You can stay overnight in the park at the Starview Campsite.
+Photography enthusiasts will love capturing the golden light in the Broken Hill area – especially at the Living Desert State Park, with its 12 sandstone artworks created by artists from all over the world.
+Create your own timeless images of the old prospector’s mine site and quartz outcrops on the 2.2km cultural walk trail through the reserve’s John Simons Flora and Fauna Sanctuary, which covers 180 hectares of native plants and wildlife and features a Sturt’s desert pea wildflower display.
+Feel the desert air cool with the setting sun when you stay overnight at the park’s Starview Campsite.

 Broken Heel Festival 2017 Credit: Destination NSW